duncant123/DataCleaningProject/README.md

         * we are starting in the working dir
         * we know specific files names and mapping to directories
 1. Read labels and clean them
-    * Move to "UCI HAR Dataset" dir.
-This is the base directory
     * read the files "activity_labels.txt" ,"features.txt".
         * these are needed to label rows and set column variable name
     * Read the label files ( and clean them if needed )